What is Marine Insurance?

 Keep in mind the possibility of clumsy handling or theft when packing goods.

-In freight insurance, if the goods are damaged in transit, the operator would lose freight receivables & so the insurance will be provided on compensation for loss of freight.
+In freight insurance, for example, if the goods are damaged in transit, the operator would lose freight receivables & so the insurance will be provided on compensation for loss of freight.

 Marine Liability insurance is where compensation is bought to provide any liability occurring on account of a ship crashing or colliding.